magepeopleteam/bus-ticket-booking-with-seat-reservation/readme.txt

 == Frequently Asked Questions ==

 = What kind of payment method works =
-Our plugin supports all type of the payment method available for WooCommerce.
+Our plugin supports all types of the payment method available for WooCommerce.

 = Is Bus Ticket Booking with Seat Reservation is Free? =